Substra/substrafl/benchmark/camelyon/README.md

  "1651743200.005445": {  // timestamp of the experiment
         "asset_keys": "keys.json",
         "batch_size": 4,
-        "connectlib_perf": {
+        "substrafl_perf": {
-        // connectlib performances on each center (should be the same and the same as the torch results) "0": 0.25000000000000006,
+        // substrafl performances on each center (should be the same and the same as the torch results) "0": 0.25000000000000006,
             "1": 0.25000000000000006
         },
-        "connectlib_time": 179.76791310310364, // connectlib execution time (do not take the data registration into account) "connectlib_version": "0.11.0",
+        "substrafl_time": 179.76791310310364, // substrafl execution time (do not take the data registration into account) "substrafl_version": "0.11.0",
         "credentials": "remote.yaml",
         "learning_rate": 0.01,
         "mode": "subprocess",